Fedihosting-Foundation-Forks/fep/fep/888d/fep-888d.md

 For example, say we wanted to define the following terms within the current FEP-888d:

+- `SomeType` is a term for some type
 - `exampleA` is a term with some literal value (string, boolean, number)
 - `exampleB` is a term that links to another node on the graph (for example, another object)
 - `exampleC` is an ordered list of literal values that are specifically non-negative integers